OSE3Sandbox/openshift-ansible-contrib/reference-architecture/ansible-tower-integration/README.md

 It also appears that workflows can be exported via a schema.
 There is a great document [here](https://github.com/ansible/tower-cli/blob/master/docs/WORKFLOWS.md) on how to do workflows via tower-cli.
 The problem is that schemas use IDs to describe relationships and these IDs are dynamically generated.
 I'm looking to see if I can just use the schema name now.

-## Future Sections
+## Future Sections for configuring deployments of OCP, Insights, CloudForms on Clouds

-We would like to add the following sections.
+We would welcome the addition of the following sections:

 + Configuring Ansible Tower for deployments on Google Cloud Platform
 + Configuring Ansible Tower for deployments on Microsoft Azure